-We weren't able to get too close to Microsoft's new pair of foldables due to Microsoft's reluctance for journalists to get hands on with the prototype devices, but we did get a good look at what they're set to offer when they go on sale in a year's time.
+(Pocket-lint) - We haven't been able to get too close to Microsoft's new pair of foldables due to Microsoft's reluctance for journalists to get fully hands on with the prototype devices, but we did get a good look at what they're set to offer when they go on sale in a year's time.

 The comparison with Microsoft's decade-old Courier concept is essential - it's fair to say these devices have been in development for a long time and their design has oviously been informed by the decisions of other manufacturers, the demise of Windows Phone and the dominance of Android.